GSA-TTS/identity-dev-docs/_pages/attributes.md

 ---
 title: User attributes
+permalink: /attributes/
 ---

 # User attributes

+login.gov accounts can be at one of two levels of verification, corresponding to [NIST 800-63-3](https://pages.nist.gov/800-63-3/) levels of assurance (LOA).

 Along with the user's UUID, here are the attributes that can be requested when a user is validated.